Chileno Creek: History

 Chileno Creek is named for Chilean immigrants who settled the Chileno Valley, with encouragement from Adrian Godoy.

 Chileno Valley Ranch was purchased by Carlo Martinoiya, an immigrant from Cevio, Switzerland from Henry Halleck in 1862.
 Henry Halleck served as General-in-Chief of all Union armies during the American Civil War and also served as President Abraham Lincoln's Chief of Staff.
 Carlo Martinoiya anglicized his name to Charles Martin and his great-great-granddaughter Sally Gale and her husband now run one of the ranches in the Chileno Valley.
 Several of the ranches in the watershed are maintained as agricultural land by the Marin Agricultural Land Trust (MALT).

 Watershed and course

 The Chileno Creek watershed drains 20.25 sqmi.
 The creek originates at Laguna Lake, a shallow natural lake at the head of the Chileno Valley.
 Although Laguna Lake is officially classified as a vernal pool, it retains some water year round.
 The Chileno Creek watershed ranges from 1379 ft to 62 ft at Chileno Creek's confluence with Walker Creek.

-A study of Chileno Creek geohydromorphology found that 30% of the sediment in the watershed is blocked by small stockpond dams, and that lack of sediment causes downstream erosion and slows riparian recovery.
+A study of Chileno Creek hydrogeomorphology found that 30% of the sediment in the watershed is blocked by small stock pond dams, and that lack of sediment causes downstream erosion and slows riparian recovery.
 Most of its tributaries have one or more dams as well as the mainstem such that dam density, or number of dams per drainage area, is 0.76 km2.